crate/cloud-reference/docs/overview.rst

 ============

 The Organization overview lists the organizations and projects you can access.
+For the first-time users, an organization called "My organization" is automatically crated upon first login.

 If you follow the `tutorial`_ instructions and deploy a test cluster, your Organization overview will look something like this: